|Overall Rating||Pretty Good|

 On Snow Feel: Super stable board with nice contact with the snow, easy to get off the chair on.
 (It holds a straight line really well)

-Edge Hold: The traditional camber keeps the edge connected to the snow, so icy conditions are pretty easy to handle with the Serenity 100, and the stiffer flex also keeps it stable too.
+Edge Hold: The traditional camber keeps the edge connected to the snow.
+Icy conditions are pretty easy to handle with the Serenity 100, and the stiffer flex also keeps it stable too.

-Turn Initiation: It takes a bit more effort to turn a traditional camber board, the directional nose helps keep it in the fall line, but I found this board to be medium fast to initiate.
-It seems it would be good for a beginner who already knows how to use edges and turn toe to heel, but not someone who is just learning.
+Turn Initiation: It takes a bit more effort to turn this traditional camber board.
+The directional nose helps keep it in the fall line, but I found this board to be medium fast to initiate.
+It seems it would be good for a beginner who already knows how to use edges and turn toe to heel.
+But not someone who is just learning.

 Turning Experience: This board was more fun to turn when I was going medium fast on groomers.
-It holds and edge really well and is very stable, but at slower speeds it is a little more difficult to release the edge from the snow so you can start the next turn.
+It holds and edge really well and is very stable.
+At slower speeds it is a little more difficult to release the edge from the snow.

-Skidded Turns: The Serenity 100 prefers to be more locked into a turn due to the full camber profile, so skidded turns are medium easy with this board.
-They are doable but not as easy as a board that has a little rocker on the nose and tail, a hybrid rocker board, or a full rocker board (this one being the most easy).
+Skidded Turns: The Serenity 100 prefers to be more locked into a turn due to the full camber profile.
+So skidded turns are medium easy with this board.
+They are doable but not as easy as a board that has a little rocker on the nose and tail.

 Carving: I was able to carve with this board without a problem.
 The stability of the flex, combined with the full camber profile makes carving pretty fun.
 It can hold an edge really well in a carve turn.